miguel-negrao/ScalaMidiKtl/README.md

 * Bt(row:Int,column:Int) - The two rows of buttons
 * Kn(row:Int,column:Int) - The three rows of encoders
 * Pr(row:Int,column:Int) - The 4 buttons at the bottom right

+Behringer BCF 2000

+* BCFKtl
+* BCFPagedKtl

+The controls are:

+* GroupKn(group:Int,column:Int) - Upper row of encoders
+* GroupTr(group:Int,column:Int) - Upper row of encoders when pressed
+* Bt(row:Int,column:Int) - The two rows of buttons
+* Sl(column:Int) - The slider
+* Pr(row:Int,column:Int) - The 4 buttons at the bottom right